amajji/real-time-human-detection-tracking-system/README.md

 ## :chart_with_upwards_trend: Demontration

-In this section, we are going to demonstrate a walkthrough on building and deployment of a Real-time Human Detection and tracking system using Yolov5 model and Arduino UNO.
+In this section, we are going to demonstrate a walkthrough on building and deployment of a Real-time Human Detection and tracking system using Yolov5 model and Arduino UNO cards.
 We can split this project into two parts :
 ## 1. Software section :

 ### 1.1 Fastapi webapp :